You'll Like The 2009 Dodge Dakota If...

 EPA city/highway fuel economy: 16/20 (manual, 2WD), 15/20 (automatic, 2WD), 15/19 (manual, 4WD), 14/18 (automatic, 4WD)

-With aggressive new styling, the mid-size 2008 Dodge Dakota can no longer be mistaken for just a small Ram.
+Fresh from a complete remake last year, the mid-size Dodge Dakota can no longer be tagged as a "mini-Ram".
 Dakota buyers disdain today's bulked-up full-sized pickups and demand a leaner exterior.
 With little compromise in interior room or workhorse ability, the Dakota delivers a trimmer package that makes it easier to negotiate congested city traffic and crowded parking lots.
-Yet the Dakota remains roomier and more potent than its smaller-than-full-size competitors.
-The Dakota comes in six distinct trim levels.
-Each is available with either aft-hinged rear doors - called Extended Cab - or the four conventional doors of the Crew Cab.
-All are available with either rear-, conventional four-wheel drive or full-time four-wheel drive.
+Yet the Dakota remains roomier and more potent than its smaller competitors.
+The Dakota comes in four distinct trim levels.
+Each is available with either aft-hinged rear doors – called Extended Cab – or the four conventional doors of the Crew Cab.
+Most are available with rear-, conventional four-wheel drive or full-time four-wheel drive.
 Standard is a capable 210-horsepower V6, while an impressive 302-horsepower V8 is available.